roschmsi/tsjepa/README.md

 ```

 ### Finetuning
-To finetune the pre-trained MAE for ECG classification, please adapt the following command:
+To finetune a pre-trained TS-JEPA model for ECG classification, please adapt the following command:

 ```bash
 python3 main.py \